telepresenceio/telepresence.io/docs/v2.4/reference/vpn.md

 You can make use of the `telepresence test-vpn` command to diagnose issues with your VPN setup.
-It will guide you through a series of steps to figure out if there are conflicts between your VPN configuration and telepresence.
+This guides you through a series of steps to figure out if there are conflicts between your VPN configuration and telepresence.

 ### Prerequisites